shirtd/pytda/README.md

     * GCC >= 5.4
     * Boost 1.55.

+On OSX GCC and CMake and Boost may all be installed with homebrew (https://brew.sh/)

+    brew install gcc cmake boost

+On Ubuntu

+    sudo apt install libboost-all-dev cmake

 To build the package and install all requirements run the following from the project's root directory

     pip install -r requirements.txt